wingkwong/leetcode-the-hard-way/solutions/0200-0299/0200-number-of-islands-medium.md

 ## Approach 1: Flood Fill

 We can use [0733 - Flood Fill (Easy)](../0700-0799/flood-fill-easy) solution in this problem.
 The idea is to search for $$1$$ and paint the entire island with different character that  does not exist in the grid (says $$2$$).
 Every time we start flood fill, we increase our answer by $$1$$.

+Time Complexity: $$O(m*n)$$ where m is the number of rows, and n is the number of columns in the grid.
+We must traverse the whole grid in order to determine the number of islands.

+Space Complexity: $$(m*n)$$ where m is the number of rows, and n is the number of columns in the grid.
+In the worst case, our queue/stack/recursive stack/visited set will grow in direct proportion to the size of the grid.

 <Tabs>
 <TabItem value="cpp" label="C++">